2 Church Lane

 We would like to hear your views on how we can improve services at The Church Lane Practice.
 Traditionally practices have set up Patient Participation Groups (PPGs) through volunteers and regular meetings.
 In recognition of the fact that people lead busy lives, we set up a virtual group that communicates via email.
-We will ask the members of this group some questions from time to time.
+We ask the members of this group some questions from time to time.
 We will keep our surveys succinct so it shouldn't take up too much of your time.

 Click on this PPG Link to find out more.

-Last year the practice conducted a survey guided by the PPG.
-The survey ran for one month and was completed by 840 patients.
-We are currently running a new survey for this year.
+This year the practice has again conducted a survey with the PPG.
+The survey ran for the month of February 2014 and was completed by 1065 patients.

 Please click on this Local Patient Participation Report Link to view the full 2014 report including the agreed action plan.

 Online appointment booking and prescription requests

 You can book appointments online.
 You will need to register with Emis Access to use this facility.
 You will need to be given a letter containing your unique log-in details in order to register.
 You will need to obtain this from reception so that we can verify your identity.

 Once you have your log-in details, you can go to the Emis Access website and book an appointment online or request a repeat prescription from the list available or view your medical record summary.
 Please note, only prescriptions that are listed in your record as being repeat items will be shown on the website.

 We want to provide easy access to our service and a better quality of care.
 Please tell us if we do not achieve this, email MERCCG.Enquiriesemail@example.com, speak to a receptionist or fill in a feedback form (available in the waiting room).

 We offer pre-bookable evening appointments at the Patrick Doody Clinic between 6.30 and 8pm on Monday to Thursday evenings.